Constraining black hole mimickers with gravitational wave observations: Introduction

-In this Letter, we present a Bayesian method for distinguishing such exotic compact objects from binary black hole mergers based on the measurement of the tidal deformability.
-Alternatively, a null measurement will place an upper limit on the tidal deformability and hence will constrain the parameter space of various black-hole mimickers.
+In this paper, we present a Bayesian method~\cite{Skilling2004a,Veitch:2009hd,LALInference} for distinguishing such exotic compact objects from binary black hole mergers based on the measurement of the tidal deformability.
+Alternatively, a null measurement will place an upper limit on the tidal deformability and hence will constrain the parameter space of various black-hole mimickers that can describe the signals being analyzed.
 This is the first full statistical analysis of this problem, without using the Fisher matrix approximation, and makes use of some of the best available gravitational waveforms.
-Additionally, it self-consistently takes into account the fact that black hole mimickers can merge at significantly lower frequencies than their black hole counterparts, both due to their larger radius and due to the tidal deformation that we aim to constrain.
-We use perfect fluid stars with a polytropic equation of state as a simple model that can encompass a variety of black hole mimickers.
+Additionally, it self-consistently takes into account the fact that black hole mimickers can merge at significantly lower frequencies than their black hole counterparts, both due to their larger radii and due to the tidal deformation that we aim to constrain.\footnote{Of course, one can confidently exclude binaries of black hole mimickers with very large radii that merge well below the LIGO-Virgo band as sources of the observed signals.
+However, the constraints we place here are on compact binaries that merge within the LIGO-Virgo band, so placing constraints on these models using the observed frequencies (from, e.g., a spectrogram) requires fairly refined, likely numerical, modeling of the binary of black hole mimickers, beyond the simple computation of the contact frequency that we use.
+For instance, for an equal-mass binary of polytropic stars modeling neutron stars, the peak frequency of the waveform is $\sim 2$ times that at contact---see Fig.~5 in~\cite{Bernuzzi:2012ci}.} We use perfect fluid stars with a polytropic equation of state as a simple model that can encompass a variety of black hole mimickers, though not all of them.
+In particular, this does not include gravastars, with their negative tidal deformabilities.

+We introduce the polytropic star model in Sec.~\ref{sec:poly_model} and the waveform model and contact frequency calculation in Sec.~\ref{sec:waveform_model}.
+We analyze simulated observations in Sec.~\ref{sec:inj} and describe the prospects for constraints on boson star models in Sec.~\ref{sec:boson_star_constraints}.
+Finally, we conclude in Sec.~\ref{sec:concl}.